-What is 6S in manufacturing?
-The meaning, benefits, and recommendations
+What is 6S in Manufacturing?
+The Meaning, Benefits & Tips

 The 6S lean management originates from methodology created by Toyota Production System between the years of 1948 and 1975.
 This procedure enabled the Japanese company to produce higher quality products faster with less waste and inventory than the competitors.